tiodan81/SSG-Estimator/notes.md

 # Cistern
 ## Questions for jake
-  * what granularity of materials detail?
-    * on-screen
-    * on paper for quote
-    * shopping list
+  * what cities, markup rates to include in project selector?

 # Concerns